-Refer to Note 2, "Summary of Significant Accounting Policies", of the notes to financial statements, for a description of recent accounting pronouncements applicable to our financial statements.
+Refer to Note 2, "Summary of Significant Accounting Policies," for a description of recent accounting pronouncements applicable to our financial statements.

 JOBS ACT ACCOUNTING ELECTION

 In April 2012, the Jumpstart Our Business Startups Act of 2012, or JOBS Act, was enacted.
 Section 107 of the JOBS Act provides that an emerging growth company can take advantage of an extended transition period for complying with new or revised accounting standards.
 Thus, an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
 We have elected to take advantage of such extended transition period.